-We have successfully used this method with Children Of Bodom, Impaled Nazarene, Ensiferum, Norther and countless others.
+We have successfully used this method with Children Of Bodom on several albums, Impaled Nazarene, on two Ensiferum albums, several albums with Norther and countless others.
 You can hear this tip being used on many of the albums that I’ve done.
 Then on the other hand you might not be able to literally hear it as the bass sounds like it’s playing exactly as the guitar and the bass drum, yet the reality is something completely different.

 I highly recommend you to try this tip at the rehearsal, live show and in studio.
 If at studio you are listening only the drums and bass without any other instruments, it doesn’t sound that great.
 Add all instruments and then it definitely works and can improve both the sound and tightness significantly.